struct/Nerve/README.markdown

     YES thats it!

+    If you want to run the bleeding edge stuff we commit to github everyday then I suggest checking out the github repositories of both Nerve and Ragweed and executing a 'git pull' before using the tool.

 ## Usage

     $ ruby nerve.rb -h

-    Ragweed Nerve 1.1 (Use -h for help)
+    Ragweed Nerve 1.2 (Use -h for help)

     -p, --pid PID/Name               Attach to this pid OR process name (ex: -p 12345 | -p gcalctool) -b, --breakpoint_file FILE       Read all breakpoints from this file